-[X] Filed by the Registrant [ ] Filed by a Party other than the Registrant Check the appropriate box: [ ] Preliminary Proxy Statement [ ] Confidential, for Use of the [X] Definitive Proxy Statement Commission Only (as permitted by Rule 14a-6(e)(2)) [ ] Soliciting Material Pursuant to sec.
+Filed by the Registrant [X] by a Party other than the Registrant [] the appropriate box: [] Pr reliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) efinitive Proxy Statement efinitive Additional Materials Diciting Material Pursuant to sec.
 240.14a-11(c) or sec.
-240.14a-12 DIAMOND OFFSHORE DRILLING, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(l) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [ ] Fee paid previously with preliminary materials. [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+240.14a-12 Diamond Offshore Drilling, Inc. (Name of Registrant as Specified in its Charter) (Name c of Person(s) Filing Proxy Statement, if other than the Registrant) Filing Fee (Check the appropriate box): [] Fe o fee required. see computed on table below per Exchange Act Rules 14a-6(i)(l) and -11.
+(1) Ti ttle of each class of securities to which transaction applies: (2) Ag ggregate number of securities to which transaction applies: pursuant to er unit price or other underlying value of transaction computed Exchange Act Rule 0-11 (Set forth the amount on which the filing fee ted and state how it was determined): (4) Pr roposed maximum aggregate value of transaction: (5) Tc otal fee paid: [] Fe ee paid previously with preliminary materials.
+Rule 0-11(a previously. neck box if any part of the fee is offset as provided by Exchange Act a)(2) and identify the filing for which the offsetting fee was paid.
+Identify the previous filing by registration statement number, or a Schedule and the date of its filing.
+(1) Am mount Previously Paid: (2) Fc orm, Schedule or Registration Statement No.: (3) Fi Lling Party: (4) Da ate Filed: